-MTDB’s goal is to increase the early identification of children who are deaf-blind or who are at-risk of becoming deaf-blind.
+The goal of the Montana Deaf-Blind project is to increase the early identification of children who are deaf-blind or who are at-risk of becoming deaf-blind.
 Work between the National Center on Deaf-Blindness and state Deaf-Blind projects has focused on improving outcomes for this group of children by providing information, resources and training.

-Access additional child count information on the MTDB National Child Count initiative page.
+Access additional child count information on the Montana Deaf-Blind project’s National Child Count initiative page.

 Resources for this initiative include: